Smoopfrog/tscookbook/README.md

 ## Features

 - **User Authentication**: Users can sign up, log in, and log out securely.
-Sessions are managed using JSON Web Tokens (JWT).
+Sessions are managed using Express session cookies.

 - **Recipe Display**: Browse through a collection of delicious recipes with images, descriptions, and ingredients.